qrslrhko/sky-view/index.md

 There are two different scenes: sunny and cloudy sky.

-The basic ideas in this performacne is like this:<br />
+The basic ideas in this performacne is like this, a shining sun, and few coulds.
+In order to make sun vivic, I divided sun into three layers: white layer( it compasses central), yellow layer(centeral)  :<br />

 ![idea](https://cloud.githubusercontent.com/assets/16565587/24595498/f0c3f6e0-17eb-11e7-8441-a6809c5c4667.jpg)<br />
 <br />
 <br />